Timmy (gorilla): Federal lawsuit filed by multiple animal rights organizations

 Timmy's move was highly controversial and nearly blocked by animal rights activists in Cleveland, represented by prominent civil rights attorney Avery Friedman, and from around the world.
-Several activist organizations hired an attorney who ultimately filed a law suit in front of US district court, citing the separation of Timmy and his female companion (imposed by zoo and zoo association officials), was an inhumane and detrimental to the gorillas' psychological welfare act.
+Several activist organizations hired an attorney who ultimately filed a lawsuit in front of US district court, citing the separation of Timmy and his female companion (imposed by zoo and zoo association officials), was an inhumane and detrimental to the gorillas' psychological welfare act.

 According to an article published by international news agency United Press International, "Timmy's keepers [in Cleveland] said they are afraid the separation from Kribe Kate, who is known as Katie, could harm or even kill Timmy and that the move to New York in a cage in the rear of a truck could also traumatize him.
 At the least, they fear the move might cause Timmy to revert to being introverted and antisocial."